 Other indicators of the potential sources of competitiveness are of interest.
-The available data on educational differences fails to identify any major variation across regions.
-However, Figure 5 shows the rate of new firm formation as a percentage of the stock of existing businesses.
+The available data on educational differences fail to identify any major variation across regions.
+However, Figure 8 shows the rate of new firm formation as a percentage of the stock of existing businesses.
 This again indicates that London is in premier position with a value one third higher than the UK average, whilst Scotland is 9% below the national figure.
-Figure 6 gives an indication of the R and D intensity of manufacturing.
+The rate of new firm formation is a BCI, as is the business survival rate.
+However, the rate of survival is relatively stable across regions.
+It is high in Northern Ireland, partly due to the interventionist industrial policy in the province which nurtures existing plants, and low in Merseyside.
+Figure 9 gives an indication of the R and D intensity of manufacturing.
 Whilst London does not perform particularly well on this criteria, the South East and the Eastern regions do.
-On the other hand, the low levels for Wales, Northern Ireland, Yorkshire and Humberside and Scotland are very marked in Figure 6.
+On the other hand, the low levels for Wales, Northern Ireland, Yorkshire and Humberside and Scotland are very marked.
 All these regions have a value less than 50% of the UK average.

-It is clear that firms are able to sustain high wages in the regions of East and South East England and particularly in London.
+It is clear that firms are able to sustain high wages and property rentals in the regions of East and South East England and particularly in London.
 The source of this ability is unclear from the figures given by the Department of Trade and Industry.
 It seems likely to rest in service industries and be related, at least partly, to the industrial and skill distribution in those regions.
 For example, it is clear that some of the key measures of more dynamic aspects competitiveness - the rate of new firm formation and R and D intensity - are strongly present in the South East.
-However, regional competitiveness does not necessarily solve the problems of regional unemployment.
+However, what is equally clear is that regional competitiveness does not necessarily solve the problems of regional unemployment.
 In terms of GDP per head, London is measured to be the most competitive region but also has one of the highest unemployment rates, together with high scores in other measures of regional disadvantage, such as a relatively low participation rate and high proportion of the population claiming income support.

-Volume 23, No.2, 1998 30
+Volume 23, No.4, 1998 26